Watch the Boat Tour

 • 10expeditions

-• 90%time frozen in ice
+• 90%of the time locked in ice

-Chris Bowler, Deputy Director of Tara Polaris I
+Marcel Babin, Scientific Director of Tara Polaris I

 Zoom sur la glace arctique

-The Arctic, our sentinel
+The Arctic, the sentinel of climate change

-In recent decades, this unique ecosystem has been increasingly threatened by global warming and human-induced pollution.
-The rapid pace of change and the fact that what happens in the Arctic has an impact on the entire planet make the Arctic our sentinel.
-But we absolutely need observations to better understand these phenomena, complete the annual cycle in its entirety, and track variability from year to year.
-Tara Polar Station will bear witness to the history of the Arctic over the coming decades.
+In recent decades, the Central Arctic Ocean has been increasingly threatened by global warming and human-induced pollution.
+The rapid pace of change and the fact that what happens in the Arctic has an impact on the entire planet make the Arctic our sentinel of global changes.
+We absolutely need observations to better understand these phenomena and track dynamics from year to year.

 Read more about Arctic